00vchannel/Blender-Modifier-Copy-Paste-Addon/README.md

 A simple Blender 4.1+ add-on that lets you easily copy, paste, and remove multiple specific modifiers across all selected objects.
 The add-on supports both single and multiple modifier operations.

+When creating 3D anime models with toon shading, adding outline modifiers often causes flipped faces that prevent proper export.
+Manually removing these modifiers from numerous objects (clothing, hair, accessories, etc.) is inefficient.
+To solve this common workflow issue, I developed a free open-source Blender add-on (using Claude 3.7 Sonnet) that removes specific modifiers from all selected objects with one click – streamlining the process for myself and other artists facing this challenge.

 - **Support multiple objects pasting!** (27/02/2025)

 ![Image](https://github.com/user-attachments/assets/25d03420-1bab-4194-b2ed-38bda16dc7f8)